projectcalico/calico/calico/security/encrypt-cluster-pod-traffic.md

 ## Concepts
 ### About WireGuard

 WireGuard supports both host-to-host encryption for pod traffic and direct node-to-node communication.
 Because {{site.prodname}} is not implemented using a sidecar, traffic is not encrypted for the full journey from one pod to another; traffic is only encrypted on the host-to-host portion of the journey.
+Though there is unencrypted traffic between the host-to-pod portion of the journey, attackers cannot easily intercept this traffic.
+To intercept the unencrypted traffic, they would need root access to the node.

 {{site.prodname}} supports WireGuard encryption for both IPv4 and IPv6 traffic.
 You can enable traffic independently using parameters in the FelixConfiguration resource:
  - `wireguardEnabled` -  enables encrypting IPv4 traffic over an IPv4 underlay network